qcastel/docker-maven-release/README.md

 - MAVEN_ARGS: The maven arguments for the release
 - MAVEN_OPTION: the maven options for the release

-- GIT_RELEASE_BOT_NAME: The git user name for commiting the release
+- GIT_RELEASE_BOT_NAME: The git user name for committing the release
-- GIT_RELEASE_BOT_EMAIL: The git user email for commiting the release
+- GIT_RELEASE_BOT_EMAIL: The git user email for committing the release

 - SKIP_PERFORM: "false" to skip the maven perform